naveen5655/Analog-Devices-Internship/README.md

 # Analog devices Internship Report ( Badisa Naveen)

-Note: `All rights reservered for Analog Devices, I took screenshots to explain the my proect.`
+Note: `All rights reservered for Analog Devices, I took screenshots to explain my proect.`

 ## Introduction
 Occasionally, our team gets tickets to restart a Jenkins controller that